Response Security Service

 RSS has the following limitations:

 - Product applicability.
-This service only applies to Signal Sciences Cloud WAF and Next-Gen WAF products.
+This service only applies to the Fastly Next-Gen WAF product.
 No other products are included in this service.

 - Service monitoring.
 This is a reactive service, not a pro-active one.
 You must initiate all requests for action.
 Fastly does not monitor your services for security events or suspected attacks.